mariszo/corefxlab/src/System.Devices.Gpio/Planning.md

     - [.NET Core on RPi](https://github.com/dotnet/core/blob/master/samples/RaspberryPiInstructions.md)
     - [PI.IO sample for reading barometric pressure, temperature, and more](https://github.com/Petermarcu/Pi/blob/master/IotSample/Program.cs)
     - [Sample program to use Alexa to control a Pi through Azure](https://github.com/Petermarcu/AlexaDotnetPi)
 - Consider specific scenarios in which GPIO would be used in .NET Core.
-Some exmaples:
+Some examples:
     - IoT Device Sends Data to Azure
 		- Example: A Raspberry Pi3 device collects sensor data (room temperature, soil temperature, soil moisture) and uploads it to Azure
 			- Azure IoT collects the data and turns the log data into graphs for an Azure hosted .NET Core Website (ASP.NET Core Razer page) and a Xamarin iOS/Android App